firebolt-db/firebolt-demo/geospatial/README.md

 ## Analyzing this dataset
 [US-Accidents Dataset (2016 to 2023)](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents)

+An web app using the data from this demo is available under https://demo.docs.firebolt.io/geospatial/

 ### Steps to follow:
 - Upload the dataset to the S3 bucket
 - Sign up at [Firebolt](https://go.firebolt.io/signup) (comes with free credits)